jordanlgraves/geneforge/docs/tools.md

 ## ReaDDy
 If spatial stochastic dynamics are critical, ReaDDy is a particle-based reaction–diffusion simulator that can capture these effects at the molecular level.

-## Proto BioCompiler
-For automated design, Proto BioCompiler can generate optimized genetic regulatory networks from high-level specifications—adding another layer to your design automation pipeline.

 ## SynBioHub (as a complement)
 While not a simulation tool per se, SynBioHub serves as a repository and standards platform (using SBOL) that can integrate with many of the tools above, ensuring your designs are well annotated and interoperable.

-## TinkerCell
-A modular CAD tool with a graphical interface that lets you visually design genetic circuits and integrate simulation routines via C or Python APIs.

 ## Eugene
 A rule-based design language that enables the generation of combinatorial libraries of genetic constructs, making it a good complement for automating design variations.